jalvesaq/Nvim-R/doc/remote_acess.md

-     - If nvimcom does not get automatically installed, you will have to manually, build nvimcom, copy the source to the remote machine, access the remote machine and install the package:
+     - If nvimcom does not get automatically installed, you will have to manually, build nvimcom, copy the source to the remote machine, access the remote machine and install the package.
+Example:

        ```sh
        cd /tmp